peterpolgar/slurm-singularity-cluster/README.md

 # Slurm cluster in Singularity container

 This works without root privilege, tested on a governmental HPC without root privilege.
 Currently, this configuration creates only one compute node (which node is the same as the controller and the accounting manager node).
-If you know how to create multiple compute nodes (like in the [slurm-docker-cluster](https://github.com/giovtorres/slurm-docker-cluster)), then please create a pull request.
+If you know how to configure multiple compute nodes (like in the [slurm-docker-cluster](https://github.com/giovtorres/slurm-docker-cluster)), then please create a pull request.

 ## Steps to create a slurm cluster with one compute node in a singularity container: